pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 as the beginning of the commons!
 They have to happen, and the important thing is that we create a culture of learning: that we're willing to learn and grow and change as we go.
 This new land that we have embarked upon is full of ripe possibility.
-What is important is that we agree to come together and unite to do something greater than any of us, and that we involve as many voices as would like to be heard so we can create something well-rounded and balanced.
+What is important is that we commit to come together to do something greater than any of us, and that we involve as many voices as would like to be heard so we can create something well-rounded and balanced.
 We need something that everyone can touch.

-Even after making that decision, I have a hundred more questions, including:

-* What is scholarship?
-* What does it mean to common through research?
-* What is the role of principles in the commons?
-* How do we make our processes of sharing more effective?
-* Who else needs to be involved?

 Since we can't stop the world while we answer these questions, we need leaders who have made the initial decision to come together and move forward, and have